LinkedEarth/PaleoBooks/doc/contributor_guide.rst

     * - `type`
       - if your book is not a PaleoBook, note the collection it belongs to
     * - `thumbnail`
-      - the name of the thumbnail image for *the whole book* (assumed to be .png, if not indicated)
+      - the name of the thumbnail image for *the whole book* (can be .png or .jpg, assumed to be .png if not indicated)
     * - parts
       - below this will be the content types your book is organized by (e.g., Lifehacks, Science Bits)
     * - `caption`